TranslatorSRI/GraphValidationTests/README.md

 then proceed with [command line execution](#cli) or [script level execution](#programmatic-level-execution).

-#### From Github
+#### From GitHub

-You can also check out the project from Github.
+You can also check out the project from GitHub.
 If you do that, the installation process will be slightly different, since the project itself uses [Poetry](https://python-poetry.org/) for dependency management - the following instructions assume that you've [installed Poetry on your system](https://python-poetry.org/docs/#installation).

 - Check out the code: `git checkout https://github.com/TranslatorSRI/graph-validation-tests.git`
 - Create a Poetry shell: `poetry shell`